ign-gg/Purpur/CONTRIBUTING.md

 ## Formatting

-All modifications to Minecraft files and Paper files should be marked.
+All modifications to Minecraft files should be marked.
 For historical reasons, API and API-implementation contain a lot of these too, but they are no longer required.